 Definition of Neurotransmitter

 It refers to the endogenous chemical agents whose synthesis occurs within the neurons by the association of ER and Golgi body.
-For the synthesis of neurotransmitters, ER provides the active precursors and Golgi bodies help in packaging of neurotransmitters into the vesicles.
-Synaptic vesicles encircle the neurotransmitters.
+ER provides the active precursors for the synthesis of neurotransmitters, and Golgi bodies help in packaging neurotransmitters into the vesicles.
+Synaptic vesicles encircle neurotransmitters.

 Neurotransmitters are packaged within the small spherical bundles known as synaptic vesicles.
 They are found towards the periphery of the axon’s endings.
-In the case of chemical synapses, the synaptic vesicles are small and round, whereas in electrical synapses the vesicles exhibit pleomorphic shape.
+In chemical synapses, the synaptic vesicles are small and round, whereas the vesicles exhibit pleomorphic shape in electrical synapses.

 Types of Neurotransmitters

 From the name, it’s quite clear that this kind of chemical messenger will excite or promote an action potential to move beyond the presynaptic neuron.
 In simple words, the excitatory neurotransmitter can persuade the target cell or neuron into action.